Brian Castle

 Fractal Structure

 There is not just one timeline in the brain, there are many.
 We can arbitrarily construct such a timeline at any level of resolution, not just for the neural network as a whole but also for the neurons and synapses (even molecules) within it.
 What is the significance of a collection of time series relative to internal events?
+The importance of the time element becomes immediately obvious when we begin to consider Markov and non-Markov behavior in neural networks.
+But before getting into that, we can consider what happens when the extent of the mapping interval varies.

 Some reflexes are fast, others are slow.
 Some pathways are myelinated, others aren't.
 Gap junctions are a bit faster than chemical synapses.
 And molecular kinetics are important for both regulation and engagement in individual synapses.
 How do we put all this together?

-The figure defines a concept called "anchor point", which we'll use in various ways during this discussion.
+The figure defines a concept called "anchor", which we'll use in various ways during this discussion.
 Loosely speaking, it's related to where we put the electrode, which in turn defines our mapping origin T=0.
 From the standpoint of a black box (the organism) interacting with the environment, we can arbitarily define the origin to be the environmental interface, because we can easily measure it (at least, more easily than invading the black box in most cases).
 And, this definition also makes sense from the point of view of a central timeline, because the origin is then by definition the point of singularity.

 One convenient way to visualize relationships between brain activities is graphically, geometrically.
 Things sometimes become clearer this way.
 For example the brain devotes over half its neurons to processing a small region of the timeline.
-There is a specific reason for this, given the brain's architecture, and once we understand it the reason for other things becomes clear too.
-The point in question though, is not what you might think at first - it's not the singularity around T=0 (even though that's what it's modeling).
+There is a specific reason for this, given the brain's architecture, and once we understand it, the reason for other things becomes clear too.
+The point in question though, is not what one might think at first - it's not the singularity around T=0 (even though that's what it's modeling).
 Compactness means to make compact.
 It means there's no holes in our timeline.
 However, we've already identified one.
 And worse, the required real-time optimization occurs exactly at the point of singularity!
 So how do we cover this hole?
 Is there perhaps more than one hole, that we need to cover?

 The Hawaiian Earring

 Considering brain architecture in terms of feedback loops, it is clear that there are many loops with differing conduction delays.
 A monosynaptic reflex arc through the neck will have a shorter loop time than one through the toe.
 A molecular loop could be on the order of microseconds, while a circadian loop takes days.
 The various loop times result in differing radii after we compactify the associated timelines.
 In a very large network consisting of billions of neurons, we can imagine a rich loop structure, in such a way that for any given radius, we are likely to find an example of it - or at least an example near it.
-In other words, the loops tend to fill space, and since the timeline is fundamentally a place map, the loop construction “covers” the singularity at NOW, much as our visual perception covers the blind spot.
+In other words, the loops tend to fill space, and since the timeline is fundamentally a place map, the loop construction “covers” the singularity at T=0, much as our visual perception covers the blind spot.

 The earring has some interesting mathematical properties.
 For one, it is self similar; any subset of the base point is homeomorphic to the entire structure.
 And, the base point is the only point where the neighborhood fails to be simply connected.
 When the earring is continuous, it is a space filling curve, it is a one dimensional Peano continuum.

 On an earlier page we noted the geometry of signals related to a voluntary motor action.
 If we take this orientation and map it onto the compactified timeline, the direction of travel is always maintained consistently around the loop, and the part we're most interested in is the point at infinity, because this is where sensory input becomes motor action.
-(Consider that concept in the broadest possible sense, especially in the limit as dt => 0, where there is involvement of molecular processes related to memory).
+(Consider that concept in the broadest possible sense, especially in the limit as dt => 0, where there is involvement of both the real-time information model and molecular processes related to memory).

-Note that the projected view extends beyond the boundaries of the linear timeline (the green line, in the figure below - we got this when we added the point at infinity).
+Note that the projected (compactified) view extends beyond the boundaries of the linear timeline (the green line, in the figure below - we got this when we added the point at infinity).
 However the resolution of the neighborhood around T=0 is considerably greater than that near the boundaries.
 The compactification has given us an almost "foveal" insight to the area we most need to decipher in a real time setting.
 And note that the neighborhood of infinity (the point labeled "observer" in the drawing) is precisely the area where we wish to place the hippocampus and prefrontal cortex, based on the earlier discussion of the stylized timeline.

 The neural timeline can be considered as an extension of a time series in which future points are predicted.
 Predictions become constrained (and therefore one hopes more accurate) as we move leftward along the timeline from T >> 0.
 In this sense each neural network layer along the timeline acts like a Kalman filter, predicting the next network state from the information within a moving window.
 This idea dovetails quite perfectly with concepts from machine learning like predictive coding and energy minimization.